This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Ireland.

 Who can be liable for environmental contamination on real estate?

-Liability is not limited to the polluter although the polluter is likely to be pursued in the first instance.
-It can extend to the owner of the property affected.
-It is standard for buyers to make enquiries of sellers and depending upon the nature of the property to commission a full environmental report.
+Liability for environmental contamination is not limited to the polluter although the polluter is likely to be pursued in the first instance by the relevant authority.
+Liability can extend to the owner of the property affected.

 Is expropriation of real estate possible?